-Month-end total sponsored U.S. mutual funds came in at $611 billion, up 1.5% from the last month.
-Of the total sponsored U.S. mutual funds, around 79% were from stock and blended assets, while the remaining came from fixed income and money market.
+Month-end total sponsored U.S. mutual funds came in at $647 billion, down 1.2% from July 2019.
+Of the total sponsored U.S. mutual funds, around 80% was from stock and blended assets, while the remaining came in from fixed income and money market.

-Total other investment portfolios were $421 billion, reflecting an increase of 2.4% from the previous month.
-Overall, stock and blended assets accounted for $323 billion or 77% of other investment portfolios, while money market and fixed income came in at $98 billion or 23%.
+Total other investment portfolios were $477 billion, reflecting slight decline from the previous month.
+Overall, stock and blended assets accounted for $366 billion or 77% of other investment portfolios, while money market and fixed income came in at $111 billion or 23%.

-T. Rowe Price recorded $243 billion in target date retirement portfolios, up 2.1% from $238 billion recorded in the previous month.
+T. Rowe Price recorded $269 billion in target date retirement portfolios, marginally down from $271 billion registered in the previous month.

-Although regulatory restrictions and sluggish economic recovery are likely to impair the company’s growth and escalate costs, T. Rowe Price’s diverse and efficient business model will likely help it improve AUM.
-Also, its organic growth remains impressive, as indicated by the continued growth in revenues.
+Although regulatory restrictions and sluggish economic recovery might impair the company’s growth and escalate costs, T. Rowe Price’s diverse and efficient business model is anticipated help it improve its AUM.
+Also, its organic growth remains impressive, as indicated by continued growth in revenues.

-So, we believe, driven by these, the stock has gained 24.2% in the past two years, as against the 6.1% decline of the industry.
+So, we believe, driven by these, the stock has gained 13.2% in the past three months as against the 5.3% decline recorded by the industry.

-T. Rowe currently has a Zacks Rank #3 (Hold).
+T. Rowe currently carries a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report